Ethical Principles and Publication Policy

 h) Harming animal health and ecological balance in research and experiments,

-ı) Failing to obtain written permissions from the authorized units before starting the studies in research and experiments.
+ı) Not to obtain written permissions from the authorized units before starting the studies in research and experiments.

 i) To carry out studies in research and experiments contrary to the provisions of the legislation or the international conventions to which Turkey is a party, regarding the relevant research and experiments.